or-carmeli/DevOps-EKS-Terraform/README.md

 ```

 ## Docker Containerization 🐳
-### Dockerfile
+### Create Dockerfile
-Create a Dockerfile for NGINX with a custom message - "yo this is nginx".
+- Write a Dockerfile to build an NGINX image.
+- Modify the web content (index.html)  to display "yo this is nginx".

-### Build and Run
+### Build and Test Locally
+- Use `docker build` and `docker run` commands to build and test the NGINX container.
 ```bash
 cd Docker
 docker build -t devops-assignment:1.0.0 .